valermor/pages/README.rst

                                               [By.XPATH, '//table'])

 SampleTable extends Table which in turn is also extending UIComponent.
-Moreover, when calling the super method, we define also TableRow as the component of the single row.
+Moreover, when calling the super method, we define also TableRow as a component representing a single row.

 .. code:: python